 Fire and Burns

 Real estate design and building and construction products can directly influence residents’ level of injury risk from fires (Krieger and Higgins 2002).
-In 2006, house fires was accountable for around 2,580 deaths (Karter 2007) and injuries to another 12,925 individuals (not consisting of firefighters) (Karter 2007).
+San Diego Fire Watch Guards report that in 2006, house fires was accountable for around 2,580 deaths (Karter 2007) and injuries to another 12,925 individuals (not consisting of firefighters) (Karter 2007).
 Many fire victims do not die from burns, however from smoke or hazardous gases (Hall 2001).

 A primary danger element for death and injury in domestic fires is absent or nonworking smoke detector (Ahrens 2004; Istre et al. 2001).
 Research studies reveal that despite the fact that 90% of homes have smoke alarms, only about three-quarters of the alarms are working (Ahrens 2007; Smith 1993).
 When a fire takes place in a house with a functioning smoke alarm, the risk for death is decreased by 40%– 50% (Ahrens 2004).